Codium-ai/cover-agent/README.md

 #### This repository includes the first known implementation of TestGen-LLM, described in the paper [Automated Unit Test Improvement using Large Language Models at Meta](https://arxiv.org/abs/2402.09171).

 # Cover-Agent
 Welcome to Cover-Agent.
-This focused project utilizes Generative AI to automate and enhance the generation of unit tests, aiming to streamline development workflows.
+This focused project utilizes Generative AI to automate and enhance the generation of tests (currently mostly unit tests), aiming to streamline development workflows.
 Cover Agent can be integrated into popular CI platforms or run via a terminal, making it a critical asset for any software development team.

-We invite the open-source community to collaborate and help extend the capabilities of Cover Agent, continuing its development as a cutting-edge solution in the domain of automated unit test generation.
+We invite the community to collaborate and help extend the capabilities of Cover Agent, continuing its development as a cutting-edge solution in the automated unit test generation domain.
+We also wish to inspire researchers to leverage this open-source tool to explore new test-generation techniques.

 ## Overview
 This tool is part of a broader suite of utilities designed to automate the creation of unit tests for software projects.
 Utilizing advanced Generative AI models, it aims to simplify and expedite the testing process, ensuring high-quality software development.
 The system comprises several components: